 Remember to review the important dates associated with this program - some deadlines may be different depending on how your program is delivered and what section you're enrolled in.

-It is recommended that students purchase a laptop with a Windows operating system.
+It is required that students purchase a laptop with a Windows operating system.

 Internet Speed Requirements

 For best performance for students learning remotely, an internet connection with a minimum of 40 Mbps download and 10 Mbps upload speed is recommended in order to effectively use video conferencing and remote lecture delivery software as well as, other online resources remotely.
 Due to the large area over which students may be dispersed, we are unable to recommend a specific provider, so you will need to inquire around your area to find one that best suits your needs.

 In order to access the internet and virtually-delivered software and courseware, student laptops should include the following at a minimum.
 By meeting the following specifications, students will be equipped to access software and courseware on their laptop through the internet:

 - Intel i3 Processor or equivalent

 - HD Graphics

 - Webcam with a microphone